 In experiments B1, B2, and B3, we varied the initial eccentricity $e_{1}$ of the inner planet, setting it to $0.05$, $0.10$, and $0.25$ respectively; the initial eccentricity of the outer perturber was fixed at $e_{2} = 0.05$ in all cases, as was the perturbers' mutual inclination of $13^{\circ}$.
 Fig.\ \ref{fig:logt_e1} shows the results of these experiments.
 The distribution of disruption times is broadly similar to the previous three experiments.
 We see that the distribution shifts significantly towards shorter $t_{\rm dis}$ with increasing $e_{1}$.
 Quantitatively, the shift is roughly consistent with the power law $t_{\rm diff} \propto e_{1}^{-1}$ predicted by Eq.\ (\ref{eq:tdiff}).
 Finally, we note that in Experiment B1, the disruption rate appears to decline abruptly at late times.
 This is a smoothing artefact arising from the fact that we end our simulations at $t = 10.0 \Gyr$; a histogram shows that the rate of disruption events is actually still increasing at late times in this experiment.

+Experiments B1 and B2 stand out in Table \ref{tab:tpchaos_ICs} for having significantly smaller fractions of disrupted particles than N0 -- $f_{\rm dis} = 0.096$ and $0.505$, respectively.
+This lower efficiency of secular chaos reflects two factors.
+First, the chaotic diffusion rate is lower in B1 and B2, so fewer particles reach the tidal disruption threshold within 10 Gyr; if we were to extend the integrations beyond 10 Gyr, we might find higher values of $f_{\rm dis}$.
+Second, the chaotic zone in phase space is expected to expand or contract in proportion to the secular mode amplitude $|c_{\rm I}| \sim e_{1,0}$ \citep{LW2011}.
+The same trends cause B3, with more dynamically active perturbers than N0 and correspondingly faster chaotic diffusion, to have a larger $f_{\rm dis} = 0.901$.

 In experiments C1 and C2, we varied the ratio $a_{\rm p}/a_{1}$, holding fixed the planets' semi-major axes $a_{1}$ and $a_{2}$.
-Fig.\ (\ref{fig:logt_alpha1}) shows the results of these experiments.
+Fig.\ \ref{fig:logt_alpha1} shows the results of these experiments.
 In this case, the numerical results deviate significantly from predicted scaling law of Eq.\ (\ref{eq:tdiff}).
-While the linear secular theory implies $t_{\rm diff} \propto (a_{\rm p} / a_{1})^{-4}$, the numerical results suggest that the dependence on $(a_{\rm p}/a_{1})$ is essentially flat.
+While the linear secular theory suggests $t_{\rm diff} \propto (a_{\rm p} / a_{1})^{-4}$, the numerical results show that the dependence on $(a_{\rm p}/a_{1})$ is non-monotonic.
 Increasing from $a_{\rm p}/a_{1} = 0.25$ in experiment N0 to $a_{\rm p}/a_{1} = 0.313$ in C1 decreased the median of $t_{\rm dis}$ a factor of $\sim 2$.
 However, increasing further to $a_{\rm p}/a_{1} = 0.375$ (C2) essentially returned the median to its former value.
-On the other hand, changing $a_{\rm p}/a_{1}$ appears to change shape of the distribution (unlike variations of the planets' masses or eccentricities).
-Roughly speaking, the log-normal `pulse' component becomes slightly wider with increasing $a_{\rm p}/a_{1}$, even if its central value does not vary substantially.
-So far, we have not been able to satisfactorily explain why $t_{\rm diff}$ is insensitive to $a_{\rm p} / a_{1}$; this may require a more sophisticated formal treatment based on non-linear dynamics in a future study.
+On the other hand, changing $a_{\rm p}/a_{1}$ appears to change shape of the distribution somewhat (unlike variations of the planets' masses or eccentricities).